AndiLavera/serverless.cr/README.md

 # Serverless.cr

 Serverless runtime for [crystallang](https://crystal-lang.org/).
-Currently, only AWS Lambda is supported but PR's for other services are welcome.
+Currently, only AWS Lambda is supported.
+Open an Issue or PR if you think another provider should be supported!

 ## Installation